gtsteffaniak/filebrowser/CONTRIBUTING.md

 1. Fork and create a feature branch
 2. Make your changes following the code standards
-3. Run `make run` to build and run with your changes
+3. Run `make dev` to build and run with your changes.
+Supports hot-reloading frontend and backend changes.
 4. When ready, run `make check-all` to verify tests and linting
 5. Submit PR with a clear description